genneko/website-source/content/playing-with-bsd/networking/freebsd-wireguard-quicklook.md

 ...
 ```

-3. Install the package on jail vpnr1 and vpnr2 from the host.
+3. Install the package on jails from the host.
 The filepath on the command line is the one viewed from jails not the host.
 ```
-for jail in vpnr1 vpnr2; do
+for jail in vpnr1 vpnr2 vpnh2; do
         sudo pkg -j $jail add /mnt/wireguard-0.0.20181218.txz done
 ```

-## Setup Manually
+### Setup Manually
 First I tried to manually setup WireGuard by roughly following [Quick Start](https://www.wireguard.com/quickstart/) guide on the WireGuard website.

 1. Create private/public key pairs.